joshpayette/hex-flower-movement-simulator/README.md

 # Hex Movement Simulator

-The Nex Flower Movement Simulator is used to simulate X number of turns of player movement throughout a hex grid.
+The Hex Flower Movement Simulator is used to simulate X number of turns of player movement throughout a hex grid.
 The simulator uses a config file to determine the starting position, number of turns to simulate, and the blockers and teleporters.
 The script then outputs the number of times the player landed on each tile, as well as